How to Build a High-Performing Remote Startup Team: Collaboration and Productivity Guide

 Cybersecurity risk is also higher.
 IBM's Cost of a Data Breach Report found that when remote work is a contributing factor, the average breach costs 1.07 million dollars more than breaches involving only office-based workers.
 Forty-three percent of remote employees use personal devices for work, and basic security policies must be enforced from day one.

-5 Strategies for High-Performing Remote Startup Teams
+5 Strategies for a High-Performing Remote Startup Team

 1. Define Roles by Outcomes, Not Hours